openobserve/openobserve-docs/docs/docs/user-guide/functions/index.md

 ## What are functions?

-Functions in ZincObserve are defined using Vector Remap Language ([vrl](https://vector.dev/docs/reference/vrl/functions/)) & can used during ingestion or query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.
+Functions in ZincObserve are defined using Vector Remap Language ([vrl](https://vector.dev/doc([:,])/\1/greference/vrl/functions/)) and can be used during ingestion or query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.

-There are also inbuilt query functions like match_all, match_all_ignore_case which can be used for full text search based on users settings for stream or default settings.Please refer [SQL functions reference](../../functions.md) for complete list of inbuilt functions.
+There are also inbuilt query functions like `match_all` and `match_all_ignore_case` etc which can be used for full text search based on user's settings for stream or default settings.
+Please refer [SQL functions reference](../../functions.md) for complete list of inbuilt functions.

-To navigate to functions in ZincObserve , select preferred organization using organization selection control, then click on `Functions` menu , which will take one to  functions list screen.
+To navigate to functions in ZincObserve, select preferred organization using organization selection control, then click on `Functions` menu, which will take one to  functions list screen.
 The screen lists all the functions for selected organization.

 <kbd>
 ![Functions](./images/functions_list.jpg)
 </kbd>

-List screen details :
+List screen details:

 - Search in listed functions
 - Create new function
 - Name of existing function
-- Action - update & delete function
+- Action — update or delete function

-One can use function during query in two ways :
+There are two ways to use function during query:

 - Function with row as input
 - Function with specified input columns/fields